MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 ### Scenario

 When a user uses a device that is marked as non-compliant, they should not be able to access their e-mail.
 You've been asked to configure a conditional access policy that enforces this rule, and verify it functions as expected.
+In some cases, the user may experience a loop where they are prompted to sign in repeatedly.

 ### Task 1: Create a conditional access policy